Skip to content

 Containerized Execution

-Each task runs in a container that is isolated with other workloads on the same node, and developers cannot access tasks of other users
+Each task runs in a container that is isolated with other workloads on the same node, and workload cannot access tasks of other users

 Environment customization

-Every workload can run in fully customizable environment, including system packages(apt, pip, etc.)
+Every workload can run in fully customizable environment, including some system packages(apt, pip, etc.)

-Allocate compute resources from Cloud / Kubernetes based on demand
+Allocate compute resources from Cloud / Kubernetes based on demand, share resource with other Kubernetes on the same Node

 Interactive Development

-Developers have access to dedicated dev-environments, with full capability like IDEs and docker access
+Developers have access to dev-environments that can be used as the primary dev solution, with full capability like IDEs and docker access, or VS-Code access from browser.

-Run service directly in the cluster in one command, and access them with multiple options like DNS names, port-forwarding or load-balancer
+Run service directly in the cluster in one command, and access them with multiple options like DNS names, port-forwarding or load-balancer. vrun is all you need

 SSO integration